 Where to Stay in Lake Placid with Kids

 If you need somewhere to stay in Lake Placid with kids, consider these family-friendly options.
 A mile from the shores of Lake Placid, the picturesque Whiteface Lodge offers kids a complimentary summer camp program, plus chances to enjoy water sports.
 Families can also enjoy a complimentary shuttle to the resort’s private beach club.
-Overlooking Mirror Lake, the Mirror Lake Inn & Spa has an outdoor pool, a private stretch of beach, and offers other fun summer activities such as boat tours.
-The Golden Arrow Lakeside Resort is also located along Mirror Lake, and has its own private stretch where families can enjoy non-motorized water sports such as canoeing, kayaking, paddle boarding, and more.
-Home rentals on Airbnb or VRBO are also an option.
+Overlooking Mirror Lake, the Mirror Lake Inn & Spa has an outdoor pool, and a private stretch of beach, and offers other fun summer activities, such as boat tours.
+The Golden Arrow Lakeside Resort is also located along Mirror Lake.
+It has its own private stretch where families can enjoy non-motorized water sports such as canoeing, kayaking, paddle boarding, and more.
+Home rentals on Airbnb or Vrbo are also an option.